bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 39°
+- 38°
-- Breezy and Mostly Cloudy
+- Breezy and Overcast
-- 90% humidity
+- 87% humidity
-- 15 mph wind
+- 17 mph wind
-- 76% cloud cover
+- 100% cloud cover
 - 28 AQI 🟩
 - 0.8 inches of rain in the past 24 hours